PHP cron events

 Why do I see "Needs checking" next to my cron events?

-The integrity checking mechanism documented above was introduced in WP Crontrol 1.16.2 in March 2024.
-If you have PHP cron events stored on your site prior to updating to this version or later then you’ll need to check and re-save your PHP cron events so the hash can be generated and saved alongside the PHP code.
+The integrity checking mechanism documented above was introduced in WP Crontrol 1.16.2 (released in March 2024).
+If you have PHP cron events stored on your site prior to updating to this version or later then you'll need to check and re-save your PHP cron events so the hash can be generated and saved alongside the PHP code.

-Otherwise, if WP Crontrol is showing you a message saying your PHP or URL cron events need to be checked, this could either mean there is a real problem caused by tampering of the events, or it could be caused by the security salts on your site having been changed.
+Otherwise if WP Crontrol is showing you a message saying your PHP or URL cron events need to be checked, this could either mean there is a real problem caused by tampering of the events, or it could be caused by the security salts on your site having been changed.